|Date Opened||1/18/2019 4:30:00 PM|

 The list established from this recruitment will be used to fill current and future vacancies during the life of the eligible list.

 THE REQUIREMENTS: Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
-A typical way to obtain the knowledge and abilities would be to have three years of experience as a registered engineer performing duties comparable to an Associate Civil Engineer in Santa Cruz County.
+A typical way to obtain the knowledge and abilities would be to have one year of experience performing the duties comparable to a Junior Civil Engineer in Santa Cruz County OR graduation from college with a Bachelor of Science degree from an accredited curriculum in civil engineering.

 ANNUAL LEAVE - 22 days first year, increasing to 37 days after 15 years of service.
 Available for vacation and/or sick leave.